HedgeDocs/HedgeDocs.github.io/hedgedocs/discoveries/sonic2013/cutscenes/levels.md

 ---
 # Real-Time Cutscene Levels

-Empty folders can be found for the real-time cutscene levels in the raw found within the Wii U release of the game.
+Empty folders can be found for the real-time cutscene levels in the raw folder found within the Wii U release of the game.
 These folders are listed below.
 ``` text
 raw
 ├── event